Kiwi dies in Bali after surgery complications

 A Kiwi traveller has died in Bali after complications during surgery.

-Christchurch man Dane McColl died on Sunday following a medical procedure at Siloam Hospital in Kuta, Bali.
+Christchurch man Dane McColl died on Sunday after a medical procedure at Siloam Hospital in Kuta, Bali.
 He was in his early 30s.

 Bali expat pages on Facebook were filled with desperate appeals for blood donations on Sunday, in the hours before McColl died.